rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<UseRegularExpressions value='1'/>

 ### HTTP_Proxy
 Specifies the HTTP Proxy settings to use in the format URL:port.
-Note that this setting only applies to the WebKit engine, proxy settings for the Internet Explorer engine are picked up from the Windows connection manager.
+Note that this setting only applies to the Zebra WebKit engine, proxy settings for the Internet Explorer engine are picked up from the Windows connection manager.
 Leave this field blank to not use a proxy.
+Only supported on Windows Mobile/CE using the Zebra Webkit.

 **Possible Values**